Phil-March/geo_cumulant_tool/README.md

 # Geostatistical Cumulant Tool

 Welcome to the **Geostatistical Cumulant Tool** repository!
 This tool is designed to compute third and fourth-order cumulants, enabling geospacial analysis in 2 and 3 directions.
-The tool includes a search pairing algorithm for cumulant computation and provides visualization for third and fourth-order cumulant maps.
+The tool includes a search occurrence algorithm for cumulant computation and provides visualization for third and fourth-order cumulant maps.

 ## Features
-- **Pairing Algorithm**: Efficient search pairing algorithm for accurate cumulant computation.
+- **Occurrence Algorithm**: Efficient search occurrence algorithm for accurate cumulant computation.
 - **Third-Order Cumulants**: Compute third-order cumulants in two directions.
 - **Fourth-Order Cumulants**: Compute fourth-order cumulants in three directions.
-- **Parallel and Sequential Execution**: Both the search pairing algorithm and cumulant computation can be executed in parallel or sequentially, providing flexibility based on your computational needs.
+- **Parallel and Sequential Execution**: Both the search occurrence algorithm and cumulant computation can be executed in parallel or sequentially, providing flexibility based on your computational needs.
 - **Cumulant Maps Visualization**: Visualize third and fourth-order cumulant maps for insightful geostatistical analysis.

 # Theory

-This section provides an overview of the theoretical concepts underlying the Geostatistical Computation Cumulant Tool, specifically focusing on the Search Pair Algorithm and Cumulant Computation.
+This section provides an overview of the theoretical concepts underlying the Geostatistical Computation Cumulant Tool, specifically focusing on the Search Occurrence Algorithm and Cumulant Computation.

-## Search Pair Algorithm
+## Search Occurrence Algorithm

-The **Search Pair Algorithm** is designed to identify and pair data points based on spatial relationships.
+The **Search Occurrence Algorithm** is designed to identify and occurrence data points based on spatial relationships.
 The algorithm allows the user to input the following parameters:

 - **Number of Lags**
 - **Lag Distance**